Here are answers to some common questions about accounts for the Nest app.

 If you subscribe to cellular backup

 When you delete your account, your cellular backup subscription either will be automatically canceled (if you purchased it directly from Nest) or you may need to cancel it manually (if you purchased it from one of our partners).
-For more information, see the following article:
+For more information, go to the following article:

 If you subscribe to professional monitoring

-When you delete your account, you will need to cancel your professional monitoring service separately.
+When you delete your account, you'll need to cancel your professional monitoring service separately.
 Contact your professional monitoring service to cancel your subscription.

 Nest × Yale Lock